Five Tips for Quicker Turn Times

 The appraisal profession is always evolving.
-Every year, it seems, appraisers are asked to offer extra information or have steps added to their appraisal process.
-All of this is to ensure their client has the best information possible.
-In order to keep up with the always changing requirements, Mike Noble Appraisals is constantly testing additional tools and tweaking processes to increase efficiency so we can do more work for more efficiently.
-At Mike Noble Appraisals we know that time is important to everybody, so here are some tips you can do to lessen turn times on any appraisals you order with Mike Noble Appraisals.
+Commonly, it seems, appraisers are asked to present extra information or have steps added to their data gathering.
+All to guarantee their client is presented with the best information possible.
+To keep up with the continuously changing requirements, Mike Noble Appraisals is continuously seeking additional tools and tweaking processes to increase efficiency so we can do more work for our customers.
+Since Mike Noble Appraisals knows that time is important to everyone, we've listed a couple of items you can do to speed up the process on any appraisals you order from Mike Noble Appraisals.

-- When you order online, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+- By ordering online, you receive automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
 It's the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and you don't have to wonder whether we got the order.
+We don't have to manually enter information from a fax, and you don't have to wonder whether we got the order.

 - There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to pass long with the assignment.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with the request.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an assignment we're working on for you, don't hesitate to contact us
+If you have any questions about your property or an appraisal we're working on for you, don't hesitate to call us at

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'd find out on our own anyway, and knowing them as early as possible will likely make your report arrive without delay.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we would find out on our own, knowing them sooner is likely to make your report arrive sooner.

-Coming from you -- a person they've been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the time it takes to inspect a home.
-I encourage you to point your clients to our website, where we have several pages of relevant information for homeowners as well as others describing the appraisal process.
-Have them call us if they want to familiarize themselves with our staff and services.
-And tell them it's to their benefit to set the appointment without delay!
+Hearing from you -- a person they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can decrease the appraisal inspection time.
+Our website has numerous pages of helpful information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
+They can even call us if they want to familiarize themselves with the staff and our services.
+And tell them it benefits them to set the appointment as soon as possible!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been easier to track your report's status.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available to you online.
+There's no easier way to keep track of your report's status.